elakshi16/cs124/design.md

 table.

 We also centered the tasks within each row of the table in order to make the checkbox more visible.

+Lastly, we made the Add task box slightly larger, in order to balance out the space taken up by the task table and sorting element.
 <br>
 <br>